catalyst-cloud/catalystcloud-docs/source/image.rst

 installed and that you have sourced an openrc file, as explained on :ref:`command-line-interface`.

-To upload the converted image to the Catalyst Cloud:
+To upload the converted image to the Sky TV:

 .. code-block:: bash